HasikaDilshani/HasikaDilshani-ecommerce-fullstack-app-BE/README.md

 - RESTful endpoints for resource management
 - CRUD operations (Create, Read, Update, Delete)
-- Integrated with H2 Database for easy setup and testing
+- Integrated with Mysql Database
 - Swagger UI for API documentation and testing
 - Exception handling and validation

 ## Requirements

-- Java 11 or higher
+- Java 17
 - Maven 3.6.0 or higher

 ## Setup and Installation